 The increased uptake of LCTs on distribution networks will result in increased peak network flows and therefore the requirement for additional capacity.
 Traditional network reinforcement is costly and can lead to overcapacity on the network (peak loading may only occur for a few half hours a year).
 This in turn translates to reduced network utilisation and hence poorer operational economics.
-Simultaneously, at system-wide level, the shift in generation mix towards renewable and nuclear will result in a supply side that is less flexible and more variable, creating challenges for both the real-time balancing of the system, and dealing with larger unforeseen variations in generation.
+Simultaneously, at system-wide level, the shift in generation mix with increasing levels of renewable generation will result in a supply side that is less flexible and more variable, creating challenges for both the real-time balancing of the system, and dealing with larger unforeseen variations in generation.